Norristown Friends History

 Lucretia Mott was one Quaker who was steadfast and outspoken in her support of abolition and the underground railroad.
 Lucretia Mott was a speaker at an anti-slavery meeting held in the Norristown Baptist Church, which was the only church in the town that permitted such meetings.
 Another speaker at this meeting was Frederick Douglass, noted Black orator.
 After the meeting, according to the tradition, Douglass and Mrs. Mott walked away from the church arm in arm.
 This stirred up a riot by a crowd that had already shown its antagonism by stoning the church windows.
 Friends had to hustle them off to the home of one of the leaders in the Abolition movement.

-A local Norristown theatre, Theater Horizon, recently performed a play called The Agitators, about the relationship between Frederick Douglass and Susan B. Anthony.
+A local Norristown theatre, Theater Horizon, performed a play in 2020 called The Agitators, about the relationship between Frederick Douglass and Susan B. Anthony.
 "Youthful hopes and dreams united them in their fight to end slavery, but over time, their disagreements about how to gain voting rights tested their alliance."
 The play was cancelled due to COVID-19.
 Hopefully, it can be resumed at a later date.

 Dates in the History of Norristown Meeting of the Religious Society of Friends